Which Shall I Be? The Beggar or the Scold?

 I’m tired of watching us burn.
 I’m tired of losing.
 I’m tired of having to sift through the thousands of reasons why we lost without anyone ever saying we lost because we couldn’t come together.

 So I’ll say it; We failed because we couldn’t unify.
-We fought against an army that stayed together, solid as a rock, while we divided into ineffective factions based on everything but fighting against that enemy.
+We fought against an army that stayed together, solid as a rock, while we divided into ineffectual factions based on everything but fighting against that enemy.
 We can’t be that divided, ever again.
 We’re going to need each other.

 We’ll still have our differences, and we’ll still hash them out, but at election time we’ll need to come together, strong and sure.
 Our one job: vanquish the enemy.
 It couldn’t be clearer who the enemy is.
 The enemy isn’t us.